-The County is governed by a five-member Board of Chosen Freeholders (the "Board") who are elected for terms of three years and who may succeed themselves.
-Pursuant to recently-enacted State legislation, effective on January 1, 2021 the Board of Chosen Freeholders will be known as the Board of County Commissioners.
+The County is governed by a five (5) member Board of Chosen Freeholders (the "Board") who are elected for terms of three (3) years and who may succeed themselves.
 The structure of the Board represents the County-at-large.
 The Board operates under a form of government whereby each Freeholder is responsible for a major department of County government.
 Professional department heads in County government are appointed by the Board and are responsible to the chairman and the committee charged with a specific operation.
 The County's Employment practices are governed by the New Jersey Civil Service Act and the Board abides by the regulations of the New Jersey Civil Service Commission.

-County employees are enrolled in one of three State of New Jersey retirement systems.
+County employees are enrolled in one of three State retirement systems.
 Contributions are made to the systems by both employer and employees.
-The pension rate for the Public Employees Retirement System remained at 7.50 percent.
-County employees are also enrolled in the Social Security system and covered by the New Jersey State Health Benefits Plan, prescription drug plans, dental, vision care plans, workman's compensation, disability insurance and an optional deferred compensation plan.
+Effective July 1, 2018, the pension rate for the Public Employees Retirement System was increased to 7.50 percent from 7.34 percent.
+County employees are also enrolled in the Social Security system and are covered by the New Jersey State Health Benefits Plan, prescription drug plans, dental, vision care plans, workman's compensation, disability insurance and an optional deferred compensation plan.
 Each year, with the assistance of a professional labor negotiator, the Board decides average salary increases for County employees.
-In January 2020, an interest award was issued regarding PBA #258 Correction Officers.
-The commission's assigned arbitrator awarded step movement and a 1.9% increase to those "off guide".
-There is a total of 21 bargaining units within the County, and as of July 31, there are 7 bargaining units in negotiations.
+As of September 30, 2019, 13 of the 21 bargaining units representing County employees have executed contracts.
+In September 2019, the PBA #258 Correction Officers filed a petition for Compulsory Interest Arbitration with the State Public Employment Relations Commission.
+The Commission's assigned arbitrator shall render a decision no later than 90 days after the assignment of arbitrator; the decision is expected by January 7, 2020 unless parties settle prior.